Putin open to talks with the West over Ukraine, says Kremlin

 Mr Biden and French President Emmanual Macron said on Thursday that they would hold Russia to account for its actions in Ukraine.

-Speaking during talks at the White House, Mr Biden appeared to extend an olive branch to Mr Putin, although he stressed that he’d seen no signs of any changes in Mr Putin’s stance on Ukraine.
+Speaking during talks at the White House, Mr Biden appeared to extend an olive branch to Mr Putin, although he stressed that he had seen no signs of any changes in Mr Putin’s stance on Ukraine.

 Mr Putin and Mr Biden have not spoken to each other directly since Russia invaded Ukraine at the start of February.